marcuswhybrow/jquery-state-bindings/README.md

 Examples
 --------

-For example imagine you have an element on you page with an ID of "littleMan".
+For example imagine you have an element on your page with an ID of "littleMan".
 When we click on him and he is in an *angry* state, then he may turn red.
 On the other hand if he is in a *happy* state when we click, he might turn green.

     $('#littleMan').stateBindings({
         'angry': {